Twofour2/IteratorKit/docs/iterators.md

 ## Room Effects
 Currently the only pearl style supported is `pebbles`.
-`swarmers` will spawn neron flies.
+`swarmers` will spawn neuron flies.
 ```
     ...
     "roomEffects" : {